westinn/Emovi/README.md

 # Emovi
 Using an online API, convert faces within movies and images to emojis.
+For HackBeanpot.

 Utilizing ffmpeg and Python.